Black Friday shopping with a catch

 The Project

 Ever bought something online and it wasn’t what you expected when it arrived?
-That’s a risk people with low vision or blindness face almost every time they shop online.
+With less than 4% of e-commerce stores being accessible, this is something people with low vision or blindness face almost every time they shop online.

-So, we decided to raise awareness of this issue by flipping Black Friday on its head and bringing this not-so-great experience to life.
+So, we decided to flip Black Friday on its head and shift the mindset of Aussie shoppers.

 THE CHALLENGE